 Rodents make up the largest group of animals and vary in size, shape, and behavior by species.
 Something that connects all rodents are their continuously growing front incisors.
 In order to stop their front teeth from overgrowing, rodents are constantly gnawing on objects they come across, whether that be in our California yards or homes.

 More than 1,500 species live globally, and as we have taken over more of the outdoor spaces available, rodents have learned to live with us.
-Rodents have become one of the most common household pests and ones that most people will have to contend with at some point in time.
+Rodents have become one of the most common household pests in Orange County that most people will have to contend with at some point in time.